-The 10 Best Beach Towns in Southern California
+The 15 Most Charming Beach Towns in Southern California

 Whether you’re in the market for a day trip or a weekend away, one of these charming seaside escapes is your new happy place.
 Here, the best beach towns in Southern California.

 Santa Barbara, just 12 miles northwest, is gorgeous, but nearby Carpinteria is gorgeous and empty.
 The small seaside village has a walkable main street called Linden Avenue and mom-and-pop establishments including little surf shops, antique stores and cafés.
+Mostly notably, Little Dom’s from L.A. has recently set up shop with a market-deli, bar and restaurant offering seafood, pasta and those famous meatballs.
 Keep it low-key with a stay at the Holiday Inn Express Carpinteria or splash out and drive down from Santa Barbara’s Hotel Californian.

 This town was brought to national attention in the 1970s when President Richard Nixon hosted world leaders at his seaside home here.
 Today, surfers look up at the site while catching waves at Trestles.
 San Clemente is notable for its gorgeous Spanish architecture, so enjoy the red tile roofs and stucco as you’re shopping on Avenida Del Mar.
 Eat seafood down at the 1,296-foot wooden pier, where you can catch the killer sunset.